 7. Low Blood Pressure

-Higher temperature and increased blood circulation can cause the heart to work rapidly, like when you are engaged in a moderately difficult exercise.
+Higher temperatures and increased blood circulation can cause the heart to work rapidly, like when you are engaged in moderately difficult exercise.
 And it could also cause your blood pressure to suddenly drop leading to dizziness and headaches.

 8. Underlying Health Condition